Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/speech_to_text/_index.md

 ---
 type: docs
 weight: 4
-title: AI-Powered Retail Assistant
+title: Commerical and Operations assistance with Speech-to-text
-linkTitle: AI-Powered Retail Assistant
+linkTitle: Commerical and Operations assistance with Speech-to-text
 ---

 # Contoso Hypermarket – Jumpstart Cerebral using Speech-to-Text (STT)